ahfitwi/AI/Industry4.0/industry40.md

 - Safety

 ### Famous Quote of Klause
-- - In the world, it is not the big fish which eats the small fish, it is the fast fish which
--    eats the slow fish.
+- In the world, it is not the big fish which eats the small fish, it is the fast fish which eats the slow fish.
--    Klause Schwab, Founder and Executive Chairman of World Economic Forum
+    Klaus Schwab, Founder and Executive Chairman of World Economic Forum
 #### CD: Compact Disk, not certificate of deposit, Physics for Scientists and Engineers 9th Edition
 by Raymond A. Serway  (Author), John W. Jewett (Author)